kelvinnede/AirBnB_clone_v4/README.md

 AirBnB is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of AirBnB.

-The project currently implements the back-end console only.
+This project currently implements the back-end console only.

 ## Classes: